Park City Colorado Townsite - Ghost town

 I hope that this might help those who left e-mail. - G. L. Eggleston

 A viewer provided these pictures September 2008 - Here are his comments.
-I'm not sure if you want to post these kind of pictures but I thought that some would like to see what Park City was like in the 1950's. - Gary Eggleston ( The top right photo is the London mine 1939. )
+I'm not sure if you want to post these kind of pictures but I thought that some would like to see what Park City was like in the 1950's. - Gary Eggleston ( The one photo is the London mine 1939. )

 A viewer writes - Sunday April 19, 2009 - I lost this site for a while, and was greatly relieved to find it again after a hard drive crash.
 Thanks to the person who told me about Ann the landlady's house, in Park City CO, burned down in 1960 .and for providing a last name.
 I never thought I discover her last name, since both my parents are deceased.
 In another post I asked about Carl Peterson's bar and dining room.
 I must have put it in the wrong place, they were in Central City on the main street, not Park City, thanks for the reply. and a special Thank You to Mike for this marvelous site.
 R.C.
 Rempe email@example.com